pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ```

 Not all the repositories that you see in the results of the `mc ls` command are
 input repositories that can be written to.
-Some of them may be read-only output repos.
+Some of them may be read-only
+output repos.
 Check your pipeline specification to verify which
-repositories are the PFS input repos.
+repositories are the input repos.

 To add a file to a repository, complete the following steps: